Yee tells us more about how the way she perceived her cultural identity has evolved and her pregnancy loss.

-Yee is a 32-year old social work student and English teacher in Berlin.
-She comes from Melbourne, a city located in the South of Australia.
-She left Australia five years ago to work in Cambodia, but soon after decided to move to Germany as she wanted to join her partner in Dresden, a northeastern German city.
+She is a 32-year old social work student and English teacher in Berlin, comes from Melbourne, a city located in the South of Australia.
+She left Australia five years ago to work in Cambodia.
+But soon after decided to move to Germany as she wanted to join her partner in Dresden, a northeastern German city.
 Her move, however, coincided with the beginnings of the far-right movement, Pegida.
 The atmosphere in the city started to change; it became oppressive and Yee no longer felt comfortable.
 She moved to Berlin two and a half years ago.
 She identifies herself as Australian, Malaysian and Chinese.
 Contrary to what one might think, she became aware of her cultural identity late.

 A long way towards forming her cultural identity